This post covers things to do in November in London, including nighttime, free, and family-friendly options, all updated for 2023.

 TIP: The Regent Street Motor Show will run all the way from Piccadilly Circus to Oxford Circus.
 Since you will be in the area, make sure to check our post for things to see at Piccadilly Circus.

-In celebration of Guy Fawkes Night, several traditional events will take place between November 2nd – 5th.
+In celebration of Guy Fawkes Night on November 5th, several traditional events take place in the days preceding.

 The Yeoman of the Guard at the Houses of Parliament will check the cellars to make sure that there is no Gunpowder Plot afoot.